robboz4/PB_Dashboard/README.md

 Project is moving to node.js so no further upates to this php demo or POC.

+Added Javascript version dashboard5.html, motor_stream3.py for dmeo.
+Should create motor2.csv, but if not an updated one has been added.

 Set up on a Raspberry Pi in the following directory structure:

 /var/www/html/test/CSV